Table of Contents_

 An air purifier is excellent for people who have allergies or asthma because it can trap contaminants that cause symptoms and flares.
-It’s like an air washer, removing everything dirty, leaving your air clean and breathable.
+It’s like an air washer, removing everything dirty, and leaving your air clean and breathable.

 A humidifier is great for people with chronic sinus, respiratory problems, or asthma.
 It contains a large tank of water that helps to remove dry air and add moist air back.
-There are different types of humidifiers: including a cool mist humidifier, an evaporative humidifier, and an ultrasonic humidifier.
+There are different types of humidifiers: including a cool-mist humidifier, an evaporative humidifier, and an ultrasonic humidifier.

 Humidifiers and air purifiers are not interchangeable.
 They work in different ways, and some people, like those with asthma and other respiratory issues, may benefit from having both.